BioGeMT/ParaDISM/README.md

-# Homologous-Region Mapping Pipeline
+# Yet Unnamed Mapper

-Read-mapping and refinement workflow for highly homologous genomic regions.
+A dead-mapping and refinement workflow for highly homologous genomic regions.
 The pipeline aligns reads (paired-end or single-end), maps alignments back to a multiple‑sequence alignment (MSA), refines to uniquely supported mappings, and produces gene‑specific FASTQ/BAM outputs.

 ## Prerequisites